stephenlai2021/quickshort/README.md

 ## Environment_Variables

-In order to make the application gets up and running, we need to fill out the environment variables.
+In order to make the application gets up and running, we need to create a `.env` file under root directory, copy the following codes and paste into it.
 There are four different third party services leveraged in this application and all of them require API key, they are `supabasebase`, `openai`, `ipify`, `ipapi` respectively.
 One thing to notify is the abbreviation~ `PUBLIC_`, it means the API is exposed on the browser, it is because we perform _CRUD_ operation on client side and _Sveltekit_ requires the environment variables have to be public.

 ```
 # Supabase Config